michellesklee/interview_attendance/README.md

 ### Conclusion
-Our cross-validated AdaBoost model with optimized parameters predicts false positives with 83% precision.
+Our cross-validated AdaBoost model with optimized parameters predicts with 83% precision.

 ### Future Steps
 1. Find optimal parameters across all models and compare across models